Mexico City: Day of the Dead Experience in San Angel

 • Explore beautiful altars and feel the spirit of the Day of the Dead.

-• Finish by adding to a real altar a piece to remember and honor a loved one
+• Be part of a real altar and honor a loved one

 Description